hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/README.md

          - text dataset: 10 QAs + 1 summary
          - Audio features: VGGish
          - Visual features: I3D
+          * You can use your own audio and visual features extracted using publicly available tools and models.

 ### - Baseline system release
       The system release is scheduled on July 20th